ArpadVS/CityExplorer/README.md

 # CityExplorer
-Rule-based system for discovering the various activities you can do in Novi Sad
+Rule-based system for discovering various activities you can do in Novi Sad

 Student: Arpad Varga Šomođi SW-35/2016
 Class: 'Sistemi bazirani na znanje'